simonpacis/obsidian-grammarly-plugin/README.md

 ## Installation

+**Do not clone the repo or download it as zip.
+This is not how this plug-in is installed.**

 Quick starting guide for installing the plugin:
 - Download obsidian-grammarly-plugin.zip from the latest release.
 	- Go to: https://github.com/simonpacis/obsidian-grammarly-plugin/releases